Polymer/old-docs-site/app/2.0/start/toolbox/deploy.md

 Polymer applications can be deployed to any web server.

-This template utilizes the `<app-location>` element to enable URL-based routing, which requires that the server serve the `index.html` entry point for all routes.
+This template uses the `<app-location>` element to enable URL-based routing, which requires that the server serve the `index.html` entry point for all routes.